A solution to the Cauchy dual subnormality problem for 2-isometries: The Cauchy dual subnormality problem via the kernel condition

 This combined with the first equality in \eqref{cdformula} gives the second one in \eqref{cdformula}.

 It follows from the first equality in \eqref{cdformula} and the Stone-von Neumann calculus for selfadjoint operators that

 where $G$ is the spectral measure of $T^*T$.
-This together with Lemmas \ref{over} and \ref{calka} implies that $\{\|T'^n f\|^2\}$ is a Stieltjes moment sequence for every $f\in \hh$.
-By Lambert's theorem (see Theorem \ref{Lam}), $T'$ is a subnormal operator which, by \eqref{2hypcon}, is a contraction.
-This completes the proof. \end{proof} \begin{remark} Regarding Theorem \ref{cdsubn}, it is worth mentioning that due to \eqref{tprhaus}, for every $f\in \hh,$ the Hausdorff moment sequence $\{\|T'^n f\|^2\}_{n=0}^{\infty}$ comes from the Hausdorff moment sequences $\{\gammab_{1,x-1} \colon x\in [1,\infty)\}$ appearing in Lemma \ref{over} via the integration procedure described in Lemma \ref{calka}. $\diamondsuit$ \end{remark} We now state a few corollaries to Theorem \ref{cdsubn}. \begin{corollary} If $T\in \B(\hh)$ is a $2$-isometry satisfying the kernel condition, then the family $\{T^{*n}T^n\colon n\in \zbb_+\} \cup \{T^{\prime *n}T^{\prime n}\colon n\in \zbb_+\}$ consists of commuting selfadjoint operators. \end{corollary} \begin{corollary} Suppose $T\in \B(\hh)$ is a $2$-isometry satisfying the kernel condition.
-Then for every $n\in \nbb,$ $(T^n)'$ is a subnormal contraction and both operators $T^n$ and $(T^n)'$ satisfy the kernel condition.
-In particular, this is the case for $2$-isometric unilateral weighted shifts. \end{corollary} \begin{proof} In view of Proposition \ref{rem} and Theorem \ref{model}, we may assume without loss of generality that $T=W$, where $W$ is an operator valued unilateral weighted shift in $\ell^2_{\mathcal M}$ with weights $\{W_n\}_{n=0}^{\infty}$ given by \eqref{wagi}.
-Then $\ker W^*=\mathcal M \oplus \{0\} \oplus \{0\} \oplus \ldots.$ Using induction and the formulas \eqref{opvuws} and \eqref{aopws}, we deduce that for every $n\in \nbb$, $W^n$ satisfies the kernel condition.
-Since $W^n$ is left-invertible for all $n\in \nbb$, we infer from Proposition \ref{kc-Cu} that $(W^n)'$ satisfies the kernel condition for all $n\in \nbb.$ As positive integral powers of $2$-isometries are $2$-isometries (see \cite[Theorem 2.3]{Ja}), we deduce from Theorem \ref{cdsubn} that for every $n\in \nbb$, $(W^n)'$ is a subnormal contraction. \end{proof} The next corollary is of some importance because the single equality of the form $p(T,T^*)=0,$ where $p$ is a polynomial in two non-commuting variables of degree $5$, yields subnormality of $T.$ The reader is referred to \cite[Theorem 5.4 and Proposition 7.3]{St0} for an example of an unbounded non-subnormal formally normal operator annihilated by a polynomial $p(z,\bar z)$ of (the lowest possible) degree $3$. \begin{corollary} Suppose $T\in \B(\hh).$ Then \begin{enumerate} \item[(i)] $T'$ is a subnormal contraction if $T$ is left-invertible and
+This together with Lemmata~ \ref{over} and \ref{calka} implies that $\{\|T'^n f\|^2\}$ is a Stieltjes moment sequence for every $f\in \hh$.
+By Lambert's theorem (see Theorem~ \ref{Lam}), $T'$ is a subnormal operator which, by \eqref{2hypcon}, is a contraction.
+This completes the proof. \end{proof} \begin{remark} Regarding Theorem~ \ref{cdsubn}, it is worth mentioning that due to \eqref{tprhaus}, for every $f\in \hh,$ the Hausdorff moment sequence $\{\|T'^n f\|^2\}_{n=0}^{\infty}$ comes from the Hausdorff moment sequences $\{\gammab_{1,x-1} \colon x\in [1,\infty)\}$ appearing in Lemma~ \ref{over} via the integration procedure described in Lemma~ \ref{calka}. $\diamondsuit$ \end{remark} We now state a few corollaries to Theorem~ \ref{cdsubn}. \begin{corollary} If $T\in \B(\hh)$ is a $2$-isometry satisfying the kernel condition, then the family $\{T^{*n}T^n\colon n\in \zbb_+\} \cup \{T^{\prime *n}T^{\prime n}\colon n\in \zbb_+\}$ consists of commuting selfadjoint operators. \end{corollary} \begin{corollary} Suppose $T\in \B(\hh)$ is a $2$-isometry satisfying the kernel condition.
+Then for every $n\in \nbb,$ $T^n$ is a $2$-isometry satisfying the kernel condition and $(T^n)'$ is a subnormal contraction satisfying the kernel condition.
+In particular, this is the case for $2$-isometric unilateral weighted shifts. \end{corollary} \begin{proof} Using the fact that positive integral powers of $2$-isometries are $2$-isometries (see \cite[Theorem~ 2.3]{Ja}), Theorem \ref{cdsubn} and Proposition \ref{kc-Cu}, it suffices to prove that $T^n$ satisfies the kernel condition.
+In view of Theorem~ \ref{model}(a), we may assume without loss of generality that $T=W$, where $W$ is as in this theorem.
+Then $\ker W^*=\mathcal M \oplus \{0\} \oplus \{0\} \oplus \ldots.$ Using induction and the formulas \eqref{opvuws} and \eqref{aopws}, we deduce that for every $n\in \nbb$, $W^n$ satisfies the kernel condition. \end{proof} The next corollary is of some importance because the single equality of the form $p(T,T^*)=0,$ where $p$ is a polynomial in two non-commuting variables of degree $5$, yields subnormality of $T.$ The reader is referred to \cite[Theorem~ 5.4 and Proposition~ 7.3]{St0} for an example of an unbounded non-subnormal formally normal operator annihilated by a polynomial $p(z,\bar z)$ of (the lowest possible) degree $3$. \begin{corollary} Suppose $T\in \B(\hh).$ Then \begin{enumerate} \item[(i)] $T'$ is a subnormal contraction if $T$ is left-invertible and

 \item[(ii)] $T$ is a subnormal contraction if $T$ is left-invertible and